 Space suckers: zucchini (our zucchini plant took over almost an entire 4′ x 4′ garden bed last year).

 A peek inside my Joyful Garden Planner – I clip the pics of each thing I’m growing from various seed catalogs.

 A note on herbs: I keep all of my herbs in pots because some of them like to grow big and fast, and who needs more than a few sprigs of oregano every season?
 I also like having them as close to my kitchen door as possible for rainy or cold days when I need to clip something for dinner!

-Our garden plan for 2017: While the babies were napping this past weekend (I know they are both 1 now, but I’ll forever call them the babies), Grace and I broke the colored pencils out and sketched our garden plan.
+Our garden plans: Grace and I love to break out the colored pencils and paints to sketch our garden plans.
 Remember, don’t compare your garden space to mine right off the bat!
 I have a lot of space (that expanded over time) and I’ve allocated time for tending to this space.
 Grow whatever is right for you in this season of life.

 Now, if you are like me, it’s entirely possible your plans will change once you start planting.
 Many times, I get all my seedlings and seeds together and I end up shifting things around as I go.
 But, this plan helps me to prepare well and have an idea of what it might look like.

 Companion planting: If you want to get fancy, look up companion planting (here’s one simple article and another list that’s helpful).
 Companion planting is like putting two great friends together to work for a common goal–two are better than one and can help each other to be more fruitful.
 I plant marigolds at the base of my tomatoes and peppers to keep pests away (and because they are so pretty!).
 I also pair carrots and tomatoes together.

 Look at those sweet “married” carrots near my feet!